-In addition, under the Pediatric Research Equity Act of 2003 ("PREA") which was reauthorized under the Food and Drug Administration Safety and Innovation Act of 2012, an NDA must contain, a priori, or propose clinical work that supports the product's use in all relevant pediatric subpopulations.
+• Phase III.
+In Phase III, clinical trials are undertaken to further evaluate dosage, clinical efficacy These trials are intended to establish the overall risk/benefit ratio of the product and provide an or propose clinical work that supports the product's use in all relevant pediatric subpopulations.
 The FDA may grant deferrals for submission of data or full or partial waivers of the data requirements.
 Pursuant to the FDA's approval of Oxtellar XR, we must conduct four pediatric post-marketing studies; however, the FDA granted a waiver for the pediatric study requirements for ages birth to one month and a deferral for submission of post-marketing assessments for children one month to six years of age.
-Pursuant to the FDA's approval of Trokendi XR, the FDA granted a deferral for submission of post-marketing pediatric studies in the following categories (1) adjunctive therapy in partial onset seizures ("POS") for children one month to less than six years of age, (2) initial monotherapy in POS and primary generalized tonic-clonic ("PGTC") for children two years to less than ten years of age, and (3) adjunctive therapy in PGTC and adjunctive therapy in Lennox-Gastaut Syndrom from two years to less than six years of age.
+Pursuant to the FDA's approval of Trokendi XR, the FDA granted a deferral for submission of post-marketing categories (1) adjunctive therapy in partial onset seizures ("POS") for children one month to less than six years of age, (2) initial monotherapy in POS and primary generalized tonic-clonic ("PGTC") for children two years to less than ten years of age, and (3) adjunctive therapy in PGTC and adjunctive therapy in Lennox-Gastaut Syndrom from two years to less than six years of age.
 We expect to need a total of four pediatric studies to fulfill these deferred pediatric commitments for Trokendi XR.